yujiocell/yujiocell/README.md

 - 👀 I’m interested in ... hacking
 - 🌱 I’m currently learning ... c++
 - 💞️ I’m looking to collaborate on ...no one
-- 📫 How to reach me ... idk touch
+- 📫 How to reach me ... idk touch idk molestition
+-
 - 😄 Pronouns: ... yellow
 - ⚡ Fun fact: ... nigga